Restrictions on Visiting/Escorting Patients, effective Tuesday, March 24

-No visitors will be permitted at Stephens Memorial Hospital except in the following circumstances:
+No visitors are permitted on Memorial campus, except the following:

-- End of Life: One visitor at a time for patients likely to expire within 24 hours (all areas)
+- End of Life (one visitor at a time for patients) (all areas)

-- Extraordinary Circumstances: (one person at a time), if presence is necessary for communication with care team or patient support (e.g., patient with disabilities).
-The determination may be made only by attending physician or designee, and record in the medical record, if feasible)
+- Extraordinary circumstances (one person at a time), if presence is necessary for communication with care team or patient support (e.g., patient with disabilities)

 One person allowed as an escort, only if the patient requires their help with mobility, support or communication with care team, such necessity to be determined by triage or care providers.
 Escorts will be encouraged to drop-off patients when possible.

-For all exceptions permitted above, only one person over the age of 18 may be on Stephens Memorial Hospital campus to visit/escort/accept discharge of patient.
+For all exceptions permitted above, only one person over the age of 18 may be on Memorial’s campus to visit/escort/accept discharge of a patient.

 All visitors/escorts are subject to screening.
-Visitors/escorts with respiratory symptoms will not be allowed to enter Stephens Memorial Hospital facilities.
-Visitor/escorts must 1) perform hand hygiene prior to entering and upon leaving the patient’s room/care area; and 2) remain at least six feet from the patient at all times (as much as possible).
+Visitors/escorts with respiratory symptoms will not be allowed to enter Memorial Hospital.
+Visitor/escorts must perform hand hygiene prior to entering and upon leaving the patient’s room/care area and remain at least six feet from the patient at all times (as much as possible).